GandalfTea/enginehmw/README.md

-# enginehmw
+### About
 Barely runnable game engine made for MEGA.
-Optimised for ~ 10 million vertices.
+Optimised for ~ 10 million vertices, ~25MB.